-Take time today to explore the narrow streets of Fowey's Old Town, alive with seaside ambiance and maritime history and lined with beautiful medieval and Georgian buildings.
+Make your own way to the railway station at Par, a small town with a busy working port, located nearly halfway down the southern coast of Cornwall.
+Upon arrival, a taxi brings you about 15 minutes to Fowey, an old fishing village on an estuary of the River Fowey.
+With its location at the end of the Saint's Way, a long-distance Cornwall walking path, the town is a gateway into the South Coast's designated Area of Outstanding Natural Beauty.
+Take time to explore the narrow streets of the Old Town, alive with seaside ambiance and maritime history and lined with beautiful medieval and Georgian buildings.
 Visit the shops, galleries, and tearooms, and stroll the Town Quay, perhaps stopping to visit the Fowey Aquarium or the Fowey Museum.
 At the museum, you can view the collection of writer Daphne du Maurier, the town's most famous resident.
 Later, meet our local representative for an orientation meeting.
 Dinner is included tonight at the hotel, giving you a chance to sample the town's renowned Fowey River oysters, local scallops, West Country meats, and Cornish cheeses.

-Included Meals: Breakfast, Dinner
+Included Meals: Dinner

-The National Trust Hall Walk.
-Stay Put Day

-5.6 miles, easy to moderate, 750-ft. elevation gain and loss
+DAY 2 The National Trust Hall Walk.
+Stay Put Day 5.6 miles, easy to moderate, 750-ft. elevation gain and loss two ferries.

-Wake up to a cooked-to-order Cornish breakfast this morning, then set out on a loop walk with the aid of two ferries.
 There'll be ample opportunities to shop for refreshments and lunch on your own.
 From Fowey, embark a five-minute ferry at Caffa Mill and cross the harbor to Bodinnick.
 As you arrive, you have views of "Ferryside," the waterfront house where Daphne du Maurier wrote her first novel in 1928.
 Today, her son and his family occupy the house.
 Up a steep, short hill, you see the sign for the National Trust Hall Walk.
 Follow the mostly level footpath into a lightly wooded area blanketed with heath, gorse, and wildflower, pausing to take in charming views of Fowey town, and the River Fowey and its estuary.
 Later, you'll pass the "Q" Monument, a memorial to the Cornish writer Sir Arthur Quiller-Couch.
 The prolific novelist is mostly remembered for compiling the gigantic volume, The Oxford Book of English Verse, 1250-1900.